Adekabang/DigitalID/README.md

 -   Simple example application showing third-party integration with the identity system.
 -   Implements "Sign in with Blockchain Identity" using MetaMask.
 -   Demonstrates OAuth flow and session management.

+### Messenger App (`backend/docs/integration-examples/messenger-app/`)

+-   A real-time messaging application that uses the blockchain identity system for verification.
+-   Demonstrates how third-party applications can integrate with the identity system.
+-   Shows user verification status and reputation information.
+-   Provides examples of reputation-based access control.

 ## Setup & Usage (Combined)